youssefssaad/ensf400-a3/assignment3/README.md

 This assignment has a full mark of 100.
 It takes up 5\% of your final grade.

-You will use Minikube in Codespaces to deploy an nginx service an 2 backend apps.
+You will use Minikube in Codespaces to deploy an nginx service and 2 backend apps.

 ## Requirements

 Based on your work for [Lab 7](https://github.com/denoslab/ensf400-lab7-kubernetes-1) and [Lab 8](https://github.com/denoslab/ensf400-lab8-kubernetes-2), deploy an `nginx` service so that:

 1. A `Deployment` config defined in `nginx-dep.yaml`.
 The Deployment has the name `nginx-dep` with 5 replicas.
 The Deployment uses a base image `nginx` with the version tag `1.14.2`.
 Expose port `80`.
-1. A `ConfigMap` defined in `nginx-configmap.yaml`, The `data` in the configmap has a key-value pair with the key being `nginx.cfg` and value being the following:
+1. A `ConfigMap` defined in `nginx-configmap.yaml`, The `data` in the configmap has a key-value pair with the key being `default.conf` and value being the following:
 ```
 upstream backend {
     server app-1:8080;